Jumping Worms

 What Do I Do If I Find Jumping Worms?

 - If you find jumping worms, PLEASE REPORT THEM!
 You can report them at EDDMaps.org either through the app or on a computer by choosing 'jumping worm (Amynthas sp.)' from the drop down menu.
-You can also email mciris2022@gmail.com with reports.
+More detail provided below under More Frequently Asked Questions.

 - Take precautions to avoid spreading them.
 Do not share plants, soil, or compost from infested areas with other gardeners.

 - Remove and destroy jumping worms when you see them.
-One way to kill them is to put them in a plastic bag and leaving them in the sun for 10 minutes.
+One way to kill them is to put them in a plastic bag and leaving them in the sun for 10 minutes; another is to drop the worm into a container with 1" of household vinegar in the bottom.

 - For more information on jumping worms and possible control methods, visit this Wisconsin DNR website.